Learn more about the members of the Meuti Lab

-Catherine Durkin, Undergraduate Student Researcher (January 2021 – present): I am currently a Sophomore studying Molecular Genetics.
-After undergrad, I hope to go to medical school.
+Catherine Durkin, Undergraduate Student Technician (January 2021 – present): I am currently a Sophomore studying Molecular Genetics.
+After undergrad, I hope to go to graduate school for physical therapy.
 In my free time, I enjoy hiking, reading, and volunteering at the hospital.

 Sydney Robare, Undergraduate Student Researcher (September 2020 – present): I’m a 2nd-year student studying Public Health Sociology with a minor in criminology, and am preparing for a combined MPH Epidemiology/Ph.D.
 Social Work program.
 My goal is to help make data more accessible for use in social justice.
 Currently I am doing research with Alden Siperstein, and plan to study the year-long prevalence of West Nile Virus in Culex mosquitoes.
 When I’m not in the lab, doing schoolwork, playing water polo, or working as a barista, I am with my beautiful girlfriend, Caitlin, friends, and puppy, Boots.
 I love death metal, horror movies, meeting new people, baking, and yoga!